AceAyon/Ice/README.md

 # Ice
-Just a fun Heads or Tails predicting game enjoy
+Just a fun Heads or Tails predicting game.

+enjoy